Module constriction.stream.stack

 # alphabet {0, 1, 2}:

-probabilities = np.array([0.1, 0.6, 0.3], dtype=np.float64)
+probabilities = np.array([0.1, 0.6, 0.3], dtype=np.float32)

-model = constriction.stream.model.Categorical(probabilities)
+model = constriction.stream.model.Categorical(probabilities, perfect=False)

 # Encode a single symbol with this entropy model: